Kriton Arsenis: Political career

 In June 2009, Kriton Arsenis became a Member of the European Parliament in the S&D. He was recruited to the Panhellenic Socialist Movement (PASOK), by George A. Papandreou, the ex prime minister of Greece, after receiving the European Grand Prize for the “Sustainable Aegean” campaign.
 In May 2013 he resigned from PASOK expressing his strong opposition to water privatisation.
 He was a Member of the European Parliament Committee on the Environment, Public Health and Food Safety and the Committee on Fisheries.
 He was also a substitute Member of the Committee on Development.

 He was active in issues related to biodiversity and the fight against climate change.
 He was also instrumental in the European Union Timber Regulation.
 Likewise, he has been in the front line in the battle to save the bluefin tuna (Thunnus thynnus) in the Mediterranean.
 He led the Parliament in adopting the EU legislation on monitoring emissions from Land use, land-use change and forestry (LULUCF).
 On fisheries he introduced the policy of fish stock recovery areas - no take zones which was incorporated into the EU Common Fisheries Policy.
 He also led the EP in the vote that ended derogation from the implementation of EU legislation on Shark Finning.
 He drafted and led proposals that were successfully approved by the European Parliament asking for an EU cetacean protection legislation and a ban on bottom trawling of deep sea species in the Atlantic.

 On biodiversity his amendments led to the rejection of the proposed EU legislation on banning the use of traditional seeds in agriculture and tabled the amendment that successfully ended the derogation from implementation of the EU environmental assessment legislation.

 He run for reelection to the European Parliament in 2014, as a non-party affiliated candidate for SYRIZA.
 He received 112.919 votes, but was not reelected.
 He was invited to be a candidate for SYRIZA in the national elections in 2015, but declined.
+After a 5-year hiatus from Greek national politics, he returned as a candidate for the MeRA25 party in the national elections.
+He was elected and served as a member of parliament until 2023 when MeRA25 did not secure enough votes to enter parliament.